 Game schedule will be published on the PFC website.
 The organizer reserves the right to change the game schedule; the groups, times and courts.
 Notice about this will be given in time to every team manager in concern.

-There are two referees supervising for each match.
+There is one referees supervising for each match.
 The referees are selected by the PFC organizers.
 All referees have a valid floorball license for refereeing.

 Group matches, play-offs except for finals: 2 x 15 minutes.